Henauxg/bevy_quinnet/README.md

 }
 ```

 You can also use `server.broadcast_message`, which will send a message to all connected clients.
 "Connected" here means connected to the server plugin, which happens before your own app handshakes/verifications if you have any.
-Use `send_group_message` to ccontrol the recipients.
+Use `send_group_message` if you want to control the recipients.

 ## Example